luop0812/HPRC_IntroHPC/_episodes/11-cluster.md

 ## Moving files to and from the remote system from and to your local computer

 It is often necessary to move data from your local computer to the remote system and vice versa.

+If you are on a Windows machine, you will need [WinSCP](https://winscp.net/eng/index.php) or [FileZilla](https://filezilla-project.org) to transfer files between your local machine and a remote cluster.

-There are many ways to do this and we will look at two here: `scp` and `sftp`.
+If you are on a Linux machine or Mac,  there are many ways to do this and we will look at two here: `scp` and `sftp`.

 ### `scp` from your local computer to the remote system
 The most basic command line tool for moving files around is secure copy or `scp`.